Periodic table: Order of subshell filling

-The overlaps get quite close at the point where the d-orbitals enter the picture, and the order can shift slightly with atomic number and atomic charge.
+The overlaps get quite close at the point where the d orbitals enter the picture, and the order can shift slightly with atomic number and atomic charge.

 Starting from the simplest atom, this lets us build up the periodic table one at a time in order of atomic number, by considering the cases of single atoms.
 In hydrogen, there is only one electron, which must go in the lowest-energy orbital 1s.
 This electron configuration is written 1s1, where the superscript indicates the number of electrons in the subshell.
 Helium adds a second electron, which also goes into 1s, completely filling the first shell and giving the configuration 1s2.

 Starting from the third element, lithium, the first shell is full, so its third electron occupies a 2s orbital, giving a 1s2 2s1 configuration.
-The 2s electron is lithium's only valence electron, as the 1s subshell is now too tightly bound to the nucleus to participate in chemical bonding to other atoms.
-Thus the filled first shell is called a "core shell" for this and all heavier elements.
+The 2s electron is lithium's only valence electron, as the 1s subshell is now too tightly bound to the nucleus to participate in chemical bonding to other atoms: such a shell is called a "core shell".
+The 1s subshell is a core shell for all elements from lithium onward.
 The 2s subshell is completed by the next element beryllium (1s2 2s2).
 The following elements then proceed to fill the 2p subshell.
 Boron (1s2 2s2 2p1) puts its new electron in a 2p orbital; carbon (1s2 2s2 2p2) fills a second 2p orbital; and with nitrogen (1s2 2s2 2p3) all three 2p orbitals become singly occupied.
 This is consistent with Hund's rule, which states that atoms usually prefer to singly occupy each orbital of the same type before filling them with the second electron.
 Oxygen (1s2 2s2 2p4), fluorine (1s2 2s2 2p5), and neon (1s2 2s2 2p6) then complete the already singly filled 2p orbitals; the last of these fills the second shell completely.

 Starting from element 11, sodium, the second shell is full, making the second shell a core shell for this and all heavier elements.
 The eleventh electron begins the filling of the third shell by occupying a 3s orbital, giving a configuration of 1s2 2s2 2p6 3s1 for sodium.
 This configuration is abbreviated [Ne] 3s1, where [Ne] represents neon's configuration.
 Magnesium ([Ne] 3s2) finishes this 3s orbital, and the following six elements aluminium, silicon, phosphorus, sulfur, chlorine, and argon fill the three 3p orbitals ([Ne] 3s2 3p1 through [Ne] 3s2 3p6).
 This creates an analogous series in which the outer shell structures of sodium through argon are analogous to those of lithium through neon, and is the basis for the periodicity of chemical properties that the periodic table illustrates: at regular but changing intervals of atomic numbers, the properties of the chemical elements approximately repeat.